telepresenceio/telepresence/quick-start/qs-python.md

 2. Change into the repo directory, then into DataProcessingService:
 `cd edgey-corp-python/DataProcessingService/`

-3. Install the dependencies and start the Python server:
+3. Install the dependencies and start the Python server.
+You may need to use `pip3` and `python3` if you have Python 3 installed.
 `pip install flask requests && python app.py`

   ```
-  $ $GOPATH/bin/fresh
+  $ pip install flask requests && python app.py

+    Collecting flask
+    ...
     Welcome to the DataServiceProcessingPythonService!
     ...